reiogo/Principles_of_imperative_programming/README.md

 - **Core algorithms**: sorting algorithms, binary search, AVL trees, spanning trees and more.
 - **Verified properties**: loop invariants, sortedness proofs, and complexity bounds.
 - **Contract-driven development**: proving correctness *before* or *alongside* implementation.

 ---

+## 🌟 Highlights

+Some of the challenging and rewarding exercises:
+- [Proof-driven Insertion Sort](./highlights/insertion_sort.c0) implemented and verified with full loop invariants and correctness proofs.

+---